Spanish bank reform likely to need public cash

 Bankia -- the result of the merger of seven unlisted regional banks -- has one of the highest exposures to real estate, with 41 billion euros in developer loans and 11 billion euros in foreclosed property on its books.

-A high-ranking government source stressed on Friday the banks would shoulder the burden of recapitalizing the sector.
+A high-ranking government source stressed on Friday the banks would shoulder the burden of recapitalising the sector.

 The Bank of Spain says around half of banks' exposure to the real estate sector is problematic -- equivalent to 176 billion euros of foreclosed property and unrecoverable loans.
 Around 33 percent of those assets, i.e. 58 billion, have already been provisioned for, the central bank said.